 Your fishery may not have access to the detailed scientific data that is typically evaluated in an MSC assessment.
-This is particularly true for small-scale and fisheries in developing economies.
-If data are limited, the assessment team can use the MSC's Risk-Based Framework, which is built into the MSC Fisheries Standard Toolbox (Tool A).
+This is particularly true for small-scale and developing world fisheries.
+If data are limited, the assessment team can use the MSC's Risk-Based Framework, which is built into the MSC Fisheries Certification Process.